AlgyJr/ios_guides/Using-Gesture-Recognizers.md

 Slide out trays, Hamburger menus, and any other view you want to move by sliding your finger can be configured using a UIPanGesture Recognizer.

+The following steps describe the process of creating a **vertically** sliding Tray.
+If you would like to make a Hamburger style **horizontally** sliding View, use the same concepts described below, but use the x-components of the translation in place the y-components.
+If you want a view that can be panned in all directions, use both x and y-components of the translation.

 ### Step 1: Add a UIView to Serve as Your Tray
 - You can [add a View in Storyboard](https://guides.codepath.com/ios/Creating-Nested-Views#step-1-add-the-parent-view) or [add a view programmatically](https://guides.codepath.com/ios/Programmatically-Creating-Views)
 - If you added a view in Storyboard, create an outlet for your view.
 We will name the outlet `trayView`.